bridge in New Town Prague

 Officially this building is known as the Nationale-Nederlanden and was completed in 1996.
 You can visit the ground floor cafe or the rooftop bar to enjoy the views of the Vltava River.

-#15 The National Theater
+15. The National Theatre

 theatre over the Vlata River in Prague